scholarly-python-package/scholarly/docs/quickstart.rst

 Define the connection method for the Tests, among these options:

--  luminati (if you have a luminati proxy service)
+-  luminati (if you have a Luminati proxy service)
+-  scraperapi (if you have a ScraperAPI proxy service)
 -  freeproxy
 -  tor
 -  tor\_internal